regenrek/codex-1up/HOW-TO-RELEASE.md

 ## Prepare
 - Update `CHANGELOG.md` with a new section (e.g., `## [0.1.4] - YYYY-MM-DD`).
+  - **Important**: The section header must match the exact version format: `## [X.Y.Z] - YYYY-MM-DD`
+  - Include detailed descriptions of changes (Added/Changed/Fixed sections) so users can easily see what's included in the release
+  - The release script extracts this section automatically for the GitHub Release description
 - Ensure any user-facing docs (README, templates) are committed.

 ## Quick Release